statecharts/statecharts.github.io/fizzbuzz.md

 > 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11…

 For numbers that are multiples of both 3 and 5, you write out FizzBuzz.
-Imperative solutions are easy to come by, but here I’d like to explore using statecharts to solve this problem, showing different mechanisms and tradeoffs.
+Imperative solutions are easy to come by, but here I'd like to explore using statecharts to solve this problem, showing different mechanisms and tradeoffs.

 Here's some code that only caters for the first two rules, and doesn't handle the case wher the number is divisible by both 3 and 5: